grafana/mimir/docs/sources/operating/planning-capacity.md

 For more information about disk requirements, refer to [Compactor disk utilization]({{< relref "../architecture/components/compactor.md#compactor-disk-utilization" >}}).

-**To estimate the number of active series before ingesters replication Query the number of active series across all Prometheus servers:**
+**To estimate the number of active series before ingesters replication, query the number of active series across all Prometheus servers:**

 ```
 sum(prometheus_tsdb_head_series)